Shubhamtribhuvan8/EasyBank/README.md

 Please note that the setup instructions may vary depending on your specific environment and requirements.

-Future Enhancements
+# Future Enhancements

 #The Bank Database can be further enhanced with the following features:

--User Registration: Add a user registration process to allow customers to create new accounts.
+1) User Registration: Add a user registration process to allow customers to create new accounts.

--Password Encryption: Implement password encryption techniques, such as bcrypt, for secure storage of user passwords.
+2) Password Encryption: Implement password encryption techniques, such as bcrypt, for secure storage of user passwords.

--Account Management: Allow customers to manage their account information, such as updating personal details and changing passwords.
+3) Account Management: Allow customers to manage their account information, such as updating personal details and changing passwords.

--Account Statements: Provide customers with the ability to generate and download account statements for a specified period.
+4) Account Statements: Provide customers with the ability to generate and download account statements for a specified period.

--Advanced Authorization: Implement role-based access control (RBAC) to manage different levels
+5) Advanced Authorization: Implement role-based access control (RBAC) to manage different levels